Deadly-M/Mizar-DCA-Bot-Assistant/README.md

 This also helps a bit to fight the mizar fees.

 Planing to add trailing option with a TA exit such as RSIcrossunder or EMAconvergance.

+Also want to allow additional positions to open when existing ones are safe with a green stoploss (I can't figure out how to achieve this, HELP!)